ogngnaoh/reddit-sentiment-analysis/README.md

 ## Overview

-The Reddit Sentiment Analysis tool aims to build a backend web application that fetches data from Reddit, analyzes the sentiment of the posts and comments using machine learning tools, and visualizes the results using charts and graphs
+The Reddit Sentiment Analysis tool aims to build a backend web application that fetches data from Reddit, analyzes the sentiment of the posts and comments using machine learning tools, and visualizes the results using charts and graphs.
+This documentation will provide rough guidelines for future projects developed by Hoang Ngo

 ## Technologies